-Following the Māhele and the availability of large tracts of land for sale, Līhu'e Plantation "was established on the site Kaikio'ewa had chosen, and the cluster of homes and stores around it was the start of the town of Līhu'e."
+Following the Māhele and the availability of large tracts of land for sale, Lihue Plantation "was established on the site Kaikio'ewa had chosen, and the cluster of homes and stores around it was the start of the town of Līhu'e."
 (Donohugh 2001:94).
-Situated adjacent to the Project area, Līhu'e Plantation began as a partnership between Henry Augustus Pierce, Judge William Little Lee and Charles R. Bishop in 1849 (Damon 1931).
-The first 3,000 acres were purchased in Nāwiliwili and an additional 300 acres were purchased in Ahukini in 1866.
-The Lihue Plantation became the most modern plantation at that time in all Hawai'i.
+Situated adjacent to the project area, Lihue Plantation began as a partnership between Henry Augustus Pierce, Judge William Little Lee, and Charles R. Bishop in 1849 (Damon 1931).
+The first 3,000 acres were purchased

+CIA for the Island School State Land Use District Boundary Amendment, Nāwiliwili and Niumalu, Līhu'e, Kaua'i in Nāwiliwili and an additional 300 acres were purchased in Ahukini in 1866.
+The Lihue Plantation became the most modern plantation at that time in all of Hawai'i.
 It featured a steam-powered mill built in 1853, the first use of steam power on a Hawaiian sugar plantation.
-The ten-mile-long Hanamā'ulu Ditch was also built in 1856 by plantation manager, William H. Rice, the first large-scale irrigation project for any of the sugar plantations (Moffatt and Fitzpatrick 1995:103).
+The 10-mile-long Hanamā'ulu Ditch was also built in 1856 by plantation manager William H. Rice, the first large-scale irrigation project for any of the sugar plantations (Moffatt and Fitzpatrick 1995:103).